BuildInTheCloud/ionic.2.starter/README.md

 [iOS build and deploy](IOS.md)

 # Donate
-All apps take time to create.
+All development takes time to create.
 If you find this app useful, please donate so I can add more features.

 https://PayPal.Me/buildinthecloud/